Visiting Barbados for the first time and looking for the best things to do?

-It’s the most popular island in the Caribbean, and there’s so much to do that you may not know where to start!
-We’ve teamed up with Caribbean expert Linda Thompkins to bring you a first-timer’s guide to Barbados, featuring the island’s best beaches, restaurants, bars, shops, attractions and things to do.
+We’ve teamed up with Caribbean expert Linda Thompkins to bring you this insider’s guide to Barbados, featuring her take on the best beaches, restaurants, attractions and places to stay.

 What are the best beaches in Barbados?

 The beaches along the western and southern coasts have the calmest waters as they border the Caribbean Sea.
 The best family-friendly beaches on the southern coast are Accra, Dover, Miami and Maxwell.
 On the western coast, family-friendly beaches include Batts Rock, Folkestone, Mullins Bay and Brighton, all of which have public facilities, beach rentals and restaurants – either on the beach or close by.
 The eastern side of the island borders the Atlantic; this is home to the experienced surfing crowd and has giant waves, so no swimming is allowed.

 Are the locals friendly in Barbados?